NDAK15007U CHANGED: Machine Learning (ML)

 Knowledge of basic calculus at an advanced high-school level is also expected (in particular: rules of differentiation; simple integration).
 This knowledge can be acquired/refreshed using any introductory book on calculus (e.g., Stephen Abbott, "Understanding Analysis"; Michael Spivak, "The Hitchhiker's Guide to Calculus").
 There is a free online textbook and course "Calculus" by Gilbert Strang available at MIT OpenCourseWare, http://ocw.mit.edu .
 The most relevant chapters/sections in this book are 1-3.4, 4.1, 5-6.4, 10, 11, and 13.

-Participants with weaknesses in one or more of the above areas should be prepared to spend some extra study time on their own, either before or during the course.
+Students with weaknesses in one or more of the above areas should check the "Remarks" below or be prepared to spend some extra study time on their own, either before or during the course.

 - 7,5 ECTS